Home » Blog » Geogrid Installation Guidelines: Ensuring Successful Reinforcement in Construction Projects

 The surface should be smooth and clear of stumps, sharp objects, and debris that could harm the geogrid.
 Tree stumps need to be cut at ground level.
 Avoid disturbing any hard crust on the surface that covers weaker soils.
 In such cases, the geogrid should be installed directly on the unprepared subgrade.

-• Final Checks: Verify that all geogrid layers are level, securely anchored, and properly integrated with the surrounding material.
+• Securing Overlaps and Final Checks: Align overlaps in the direction of applied load.
+Ensure all layers are level, anchored, and integrated with surrounding material.

 When should I install Geogrid?